 It's time the hedges got a haircut.
 See how we go about hedgelaying on the estate.

 Find out more about being a student placement Ranger at Attingham

 Find out more about what our Ranger team have been up to recently from Ranger Gareth.

 Find out more about moths on the Attingham estate from Ranger Gareth.

 This month hear from our Ranger, Gareth about weather and wildlife at Attingham.

 There’s more to the Attingham Estate than its Mansion, Walled Garden, Pleasure Grounds and Deer Park which makes up around 200 acres (80 hectares) Find out more about the wider Attingham estate.

-Birds, insects, mammals and more have found their ideal habitat at Attingham.
-Take a closer look.
+Find out more about the birds, insects, mammals and more that have found their ideal habitat at Attingham.